FirebaseExtended/bolt/docs/guide.md

 ```

 _NameString_ can be used anywhere the String type can be used - but it adds the additional
 validation constraint that it be non-empty and not too long.
+Note that the `this` keyword
+refers to the value of the string in this case.

-This compiles to:
+This example compiles to:

 ```JSON
 {